horse-link/contracts.horse.link/README.md

 | Vault | Lend    | 1800 DAI | 0      | 200 DAI      | 2000         |
 | Alice | Redeem  | 100 DAI  | (1000) | 100 DAI      | 1000         |

 The bet is now settled and the Vault has an exposure of 0 DAI and has made 1800 DAI on the losing bet.
-The total assets in the Vault are now 100 DAI.
-This would also hold true if the bet was a winning bet, and the market pays out the winning proposition.
-The performance would be low as the bettor has one assets from the market.
+The total assets in the Vault are now 3700 DAI.

+If the bet was a winning bet, the market pays out the winning proposition.
+The performance of the Vault would be low, as the bettor has won assets from the Market, which will now not be returned to the Vault.

 | User   | Action  | Amount     | Shares | Total Assets | Total Shares |
 | ------ | ------- | ---------- | ------ | ------------ | ------------ |